verdverm/verdverm.github.io/_sr/04-pge.md

 #### Search Space Organization

-Partial ordering, coupled with the $n$-ary tree representation and simplifications, yields many-fold reductions of the search space.
-Invalid and ineffectual expressions are removed, variations of associative forms are limited, and isomorphs are combined, shrinking the number of representable equations that need to be explored by a SR implementation.
-PGE takes reductionism one step further, fully optimizing an equation in the search space the first time it is encountered and remembering which equations it has discovered thus far.
-These features enable PGE
-to discard equations it
-has already seen
-and is described next.
-% \ken{Make sure that what you mean by "optimizing" is explained here or before this point, or use some kind of backwards/forward reference.}

-##### Tree Representation Combinatorics

 The size of the space defined by a grammar is infinite, even when disregarding the increase brought by considering real valued coefficients.
-This is the result of a grammar's production rules being applicable recursively and indefinitely.
-Adding to the multiplicity,
-an equation will usually have
-several derivations for each parse tree and isomorphs through manipulations with basic algebra techniques.
-Consider the equation $a \cdot b \cdot c$ (Figure \ref{fig:eqn-combis}).
-This equation has 12 different binary tree representations, from six leaf permutations and two shape permutations.
-If we use both addition and multiplication, this number of trees is 48.

-As the number of operations,
+The main contributions are combinatorial components at both the search space and model levels of the problem.
-operands, and tree complexity are increased, the size of the search space undergoes a combinatorial explosion.
+PGE's great efficiency gains are the result of methods designed to combat the combinatorial components.
-To consolidate this space, PGE imposes operator restrictions, simplifies equations, and partially orders sub-expressions.
-When combined, these methods
-only allow syntactically valid equations to be considered, merge isomorphic equations into a canonical form, reduce the overall size of the search space, and create a structural ordering to the search space.
+We begin at the model level, where the main tool is the trie based representation.
+It is dynamic programming which comes to the rescue at the search space level.

+**Tree Representation Combinatorics**

+PGE primarily uses the trie based representation for the models, as detailed in the last chapter.
+The reason for this is the combinatorial number of different binary tree representations for the equivalent model.
+These different representations arise from permutations of the leaf nodes and from variations in the tree structure.
+Consider the equation `a•b•c` (Figure \ref{fig:eqn-combis}).

 <div class="center-align">
 <span><b>Figure #</b> - Combinatorics of the Tree</span>
 <img class="responsive-img" src="/sr/img/eqn-combis.png" />
 </div>

-**Binary Tree Permutations**

-**Commutitivity and Associativity**

-Partial ordering of sub-expressions provides the necessary machinery for comparing and thus sorting terms of associative operators.
-In PGE, partial ordering is created by placing a relative order on each building block type.
-Terminals are less than non-terminals, variables are less than constants, and unary functions are less than binary functions.
-Since addition and multiplication are the only associative operators, they are the only building blocks affected by sorting of sub-expressions.
+This equation has 12 different binary tree representations, from six leaf permutations and two shape permutations.
+If we account for both addition and multiplication, the number of trees grows to 48.
+As you can imagine, with
+increasing numbers of operations and operands, the tree complexity and this number undergoes a combinatorial explosion.

+The advantage of the trie based model is the ability to take advantage of the commutative and associative properties of addition and multiplication.
+Because of these properties,
+we are free to order the operands, sub-trees in the model trie, as we choose.

+Commutativity is the ability to rearrange parentheses and is associated with the multiple tree representations for the same expression.
+By using the trie, we flatten a binary tree and metaphorically erase the parentheses from the expression.

+Associativity means that we can sort the operands to addition and multiplication.
+By sorting them, we create a consistent ordering which can be treated as the canonical form for a model.
+In doing so, we remove the combinatorial element associated with the permutation of leaf nodes.
+Sorting is possible by
+creating a ordering on node types.
+This is easily achievable by assigning an integer to each node type.

+By turning binary trees into tries and by sorting the tries, each model can have a canonical form.
-Figure \ref{fig:eqn-combis}, right column, shows the canonical form of $a \cdot b \cdot c$ with a $n$-ary tree and sorting.
+Figure \ref{fig:eqn-combis}, right column, shows the canonical form of `a•b•c`.
-If $a<b<c$, then there is
-only one representation for each of the expressions, reducing the original 48 to just 4.
+After applying the reductions, the original 48 models is now just 4.
-The savings created by sorting become larger as equations become more complex.
+This savings created by sorting become even more important as equations become more complex.
-% \ken{Complete details would be nice, if there is time and space.}

 **Algebraic simplifications**

+There are other sub-expressions which arise that we would also like to remove and reduce.

-Simplifications group like terms together ($x+x$), replace sub-expressions which evaluate to a constant value ($\sin\pi$, $\frac{x}{x}$, or $x-x$), and reduce unnecessarily complex expressions such as $\frac{1}{\frac{1}{x}}$.
+Simplifications group like terms together ($$x+x$$), replace sub-expressions which evaluate to a constant value ($$\sin\pi$$, $$\frac{x}{x}$$, or $$x-x$$), and reduce unnecessarily complex expressions such as $$\frac{1}{\frac{1}{x}}$$.
 The resulting equations are equivalent, simpler forms.
-% These algorithms replace
-% sub-expressions with simpler versions
-% which evaluate to the same value,
-% % convert one parse tree to an simpler, equivalent tree,
-% and are reminiscent of algebraic transformations.
-% , known as tree rewriting systems
-% \cite{Joshi:1975:TAG,dershowitz:1982:orderings,huet:1980:equations},

 There is debate as to how
-simplification effects the SR process \cite{kinzett:2008:using,kinzett:2009:online,mcree:2010:symbolic}.
+simplification effects the SR process
+\cite{kinzett:2008:using, kinzett:2009:online, mcree:2010:symbolic}.
 Certainly, changing the tree effects the Pareto trade-off which in turn has consequences on selection and